AtlasLogics/AtlasLogics/README.md

 ### Who am I?

-A Computer Science and Automation Engineer from Politecnico Di Bari.
+Alessandro Nicola Capriati, A Computer Science and Automation Engineer from Politecnico Di Bari.
 I am fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.

 Conspicuously intrested in Signal Theory, Generative Models, and Computer Vision.